mariaphilo2024/GeoStem-Documentation/CreateAnAPI.md

 There are several types of APIs.
 Here we are using **Database API**

 A **Database API** is an interface that allows applications to interact with a database programmatically.
-It provides a standardized way for applications to send commands (such as queries, updates, and deletions) to a database and receive responses without directly accessing the underlying database structure
+It provides a standardized way for applications to send commands (such as queries, updates, and deletions) to a database and receive responses without directly accessing the underlying database structure.

+Here are the steps to create an API for 'country'.